bcrodrigo/bcrodrigo/README.md

 ### [Image Classification of Forest Fires](https://github.com/bcrodrigo/capstone_project)

 Using PyTorch, I trained state-of-the-art Computer Vision Models (VGG19 and ResNet18) and performed transfer learning to accurately classify images of Forest Fires.
+I was able to reproduce the classification metrics reported in the literature by the dataset authors.

 ## Previous Projects